hyperupcall/dotfiles/docs/acknowledgements.md

 # Acknowledgements

-My dotfiles have used parts of or have been inspired by at least the following repositories / pages
+My dotfiles have used parts of or have been inspired by at least the following repositories / sites

 - [ps1337](https://github.com/ps1337)
 - [bardisty/gruvbox-rofi](https://github.com/bardisty/gruvbox-rofi)